omarreis/vsop2013/planetfun/README.md

 # Planet positions

 Planet positions are calculated using VSOP2013 ephemerides ( see https://github.com/omarreis/vsop2013 )
-This library calculates planet's heliocentric coordinates between epochs 1500 to 3000.
+This library calculates planet's heliocentric coordinates for epochs 1500 to 3000.
 ( VSOP2013 by Francou and Simon )

     see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 VSOP2013 data files are not in this repository.
+Download from FTP .

-For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original code )
+For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original vsop2013 but with a different implementation )

-Steps to obtain planet ephemeris file:
+So the steps to obtain planet ephemeris file are:

 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB text file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.
 * Save binary file VSOP2013.p2000.bin.
 Do *not* use binary files from original FTP repository.
 Binary files for this app use a different custom format.
-* Deploy file VSOP2013.p2000.bin to PlanetFun app documents folder.
+* Deploy file VSOP2013.p2000.bin to app's documents folder.

 Resulting binary file is *only* 131 MB and doesn't require parsing to load.
+Loads much faster.

 The scale factor between astronomical units and the app's 3D world is 1.0:
      1.0 AU = 1.0 3D-world-unit